 Work in Progress

-I study the impacts of the MasterCard Foundation Scholars Program- a merit program for pupils entering secondary school in Uganda.
+We study the impacts of the MasterCard Foundation Scholars Program- a merit program for pupils entering secondary school in Uganda.
 The program provides school fees, placement into a top-100 secondary education institution in the country, school inputs, a teacher mentor and a stipend.
 High-achieving students from disadvantaged economic backgrounds are targeted.
-Exploiting the randomized assignment of eligible students to the program, I document the impact of the scholarship on both individual recipients and their households.
-I find that the program has large positive effects on enrollment and the test scores of recipients.
+Exploiting the randomized assignment of eligible students to the program, we document the impact of the scholarship on both individual recipients and their households.
+We find that the program has large positive effects on enrollment and the test scores of recipients.
 The program is also beneficial to a recipient’s household as consumption, durable assets and savings increase.
 The psychological wellbeing of mothers also improves dramatically.
 The impact on siblings is more ambiguous.
 Siblings enrolled in primary school at baseline are not better off than comparable children in non-recipient households.
 Siblings enrolled in secondary school at baseline experience an improvement in school quality, as measured by higher school fees and being enrolled in a private school.
 Therefore, program benefits are not equally distributed among household members, potentially affecting within-household inequality.
 Overall, the two-year impacts of the program are in line with anti-poverty interventions that provide a similar monetary value to recipients.